-Science students learn about the biological, Earth and space, physical and chemical sciences; how to undertake scientific inquiries, communicate scientific understanding to a range of audiences and learn to solve problems and make informed decisions about current and future uses of science.
+Science students learn about the biological, Earth and space, physical and chemical sciences; how to undertake scientific inquiries and communicate scientific understanding to a range of audiences; and how to solve problems and make informed decisions about current and future uses of science.

 Learning experiences: you might be designing assistive technology to help an athlete, or investigating ways to improve recycling processes or examining the geology of Mars and comparing it to Earth.

 Technology students use computational thinking and information systems to define, design and implement digital solutions for authentic problems.
 Students have opportunities to consider the impact of technological solutions on equity including unconscious bias, ethics, and personal and social values, and create innovative and sustainable to solutions to problems.